OUR HISTORY OF ISLAND HOSPITALITY SPANS TWO CENTURIES.

 Today, that company has grown to become among the best, largest and most successful destination marketing and management organizations in Sanibel Island, Captiva Island and Southwest Florida: Sanibel Captiva Beach Resorts.

-Led by Doug Babcock, Chief Executive Officer, and Tony Lapi, President and Chairman of the Board, the company’s portfolio includes ‘Tween Waters Island Resort & Spa of Captiva, along with West Wind Inn, Beachview Cottages and Castaways Cottages of Sanibel — plus new last year, Sanibel Captiva Island Vacation Rentals, in total more than 450 accommodations.
+Led by Doug Babcock, Chief Executive Officer, and Tony Lapi, President and Chairman of the Board, the company’s portfolio includes ‘Tween Waters Island Resort & Spa of Captiva, along with West Wind Island Resort, Beachview Cottages and Castaways Cottages of Sanibel — plus new last year, Sanibel Captiva Island Vacation Rentals, in total more than 450 accommodations.
 SCBR also operates five dining options, including destination restaurants such as the landmark Old Captiva House, Crow’s Nest Bar & Grille, plus Normandie Café.
 In addition, SCBR offers guests two marinas, fitness center, weddings and meetings facilities, plus day spa.